IlianPihlajamaa/PronyMethod.jl/README.md

 ![Example Plot](prony.png)

-The weigths and bases can be extracted with `pronyfunc.amplitudes` and `pronyfunc.bases`.
+The amplitudes and bases can be extracted with `pronyfunc.amplitudes` and `pronyfunc.bases`.

 Issues and PRs are welcome.